-Construct a covered bus stop at the Cameron Road/ Hwy 290 intersection.

-Implementation Note: Capital Metro is currently working with City of Austin Public Works staff to improve several bus stops on Cameron Road between Hwy 290 and 51st Street as a part of the City's Cameron Road Corridor Improvement Project.
+- Construct a covered bus stop at the Cameron Road/ Hwy 290 intersection. - Implementation Note: Capital Metro is currently working with City of Austin Public Works staff to improve several bus stops on Cameron Road between Hwy 290 and 51st Street as a part of the City's Cameron Road Corridor Improvement Project.
 Bus stop pulloff areas, benches and shelters are constructed based on the number of riders using particular stops.
 Ridership levels for this segment of Cameron Road will trigger a pull-off area and bench for the southbound route and a bench for the northbound route.
-(See sidebar about Cameron Road in the Land Use & Development chapter).

-- Cover the Dottie Jordan Recreation Center stop on the south side of Loyola Lane. - Implementation Note: This recommendation was discussed at a neighborhood planning meeting with Capital Metro.
-UHWP planning staff and stakeholders applaud Capital Metro for installing a new covered bus stop with a bench and an additional new bench across the street from the center (north side of Loyola Lane) in August 2006.
+(See sidebar about Cameron Road in the Land Use & Development chapter). - Cover the Dottie Jordan Recreation Center stop on the south side of Loyola Lane. - at Dottie Jordan Park Implementation Note: This recommendation was discussed at a neighborhood planning meeting with Capital Metro.
+UHWP planning staff and stakeholders applaud Capital Metro for installing a new covered bus stop with a bench and an additional new bench across the street from the center (north side of Loyola Lane) in August 2006. - Address the congestion caused by the bus stop located on the southbound travel lane of Cameron Road just north of the intersection with Broadmoor. - Implementation Note: Capital Metro staff is working with Public Works staff to develop alternatives that would allow improved service at this location.
+Several "open" driveways obstruct the relocation of the stop to some areas south of this intersection.
+See the summary of Public Works' Cameron Road project in the Land Use & Development chapter.

-Capital Metro's new covered bus stop at Dottie Jordan Park
+Capital Metro's new covered bus stop